 Health Hazards that Come Indirectly from Rodents:

-Although people rarely transmit diseases by coming into direct contact with the rodents in their homes, they are afflicted with diseases after contacting rodent biproducts byproducts (such as waste or fur).
+Although people rarely transmit diseases by coming into direct contact with the rodents in their homes, they can be afflicted with diseases after contacting rodent byproducts.
 Rodents are notoriously unsanitary pests.
 They leave behind feces, urine, fur, and other remains wherever they live (and especially where they eat).

-The most common way people get sick from rodent contact is by eating food contaminated with rat droppings.
-Rats usually feed on dry pantry goods, but they aren’t picky and will take just about anything they can find.
+The most common way people get sick from rodents is by eating food contaminated with rat droppings.
+Rats usually feed on dry pantry goods, but they aren’t picky and will take anything they can find.
+This leads us to the next danger of a rodent infestation.

-In order to contaminate your food, rodents have to get into it first.
-Unfortunately, rats and mice are notorious for their ability to make their way into stored foods.
-Both rodents have an amazingly potent sense of smell.
+Rats and mice are known for their ability to make their way into stored foods.
+Both rodents have a potent sense of smell.
 They can sniff out the specific location of food through doors, containers, and even walls.
-In fact, rodents often enter your home in the first place by following the smell of food.
+Rodents often enter your home in the first place by following the smell of food.

 4. Rodents Cause Structural Damage

-Rodent pastimes like eating, gnawing, nest building, and reproducing end up hurting your home.
-Rodents work their way through walls and nooks and crannies to get food—they end up dislodging insulation and harming weather-proofing products in the process.
-Rodents gnaw on plastic, fabric, and paper and will wear down furniture and ruin paper products.
+When rodents eat, gnaw, build nests, and reproduce it hurts your home.
+When they work their way through nooks and crannies to get food, they end up dislodging insulation and harming weather-proofing products in the process.

-To make their nests, rats and mice drag insulation, paper, packing materials, and various garbage into corners and crannies.
-They often pull this material off furniture or boxes.
-Worst of all, while they’re doing all the gnawing, ripping, and tearing, they’re also having babies!
-These babies grow quickly and start doing some gnawing, ripping, and tearing off their own.
-Rodent damage tends to get exponentially worse as time goes on.
+To make their nests, rats and mice drag insulation, paper, packing materials, and various garbage to corners of your home.
+They often pull this material off furniture.
+While they’re doing all the gnawing, ripping, and tearing, they’re also having babies.
+Unfortunately, these babies grow quickly and start causing damage of their own.